Human Papilloma Virus (HPV) – Genotyping

 Test Frequency and Turnaround Time (TAT)

-HPV testing is a referred out test and is performed at the National Microbiology Laboratory (NML) in Winnipeg.
+HPV is a referred out test and is performed at the National Microbiology (NML) in Winnipeg.

-Turnaround time is up to 28 days from receipt by PHO laboratory.
+Turnaround time is up to 28 business days from receipt at PHO.

 HPV is detected using nested PCR followed by genotyping using Luminex technology at NML.